Triton-AI/Triton-Racer-Sim/README.md

 VRAM usage (120 * 160 image, 128 batch size): 3GB

 **IMPORTANT** If you run into insufficient memory issue, follow [this](https://linuxize.com/post/how-to-add-swap-space-on-ubuntu-18-04/) guide to pre-allocate space for Ubuntu swap file (Allocate more than the size of your physical RAM).
 Windows users, click [here](https://answers.microsoft.com/en-us/windows/forum/windows_10-performance/how-to-increase-virtual-memory-in-windows-10-a/46dacaf5-15cf-4f5d-9d5a-cba1401ae4c9).
-Your system may stall momentarily duing training in the first two epoches.
+If you do this, your system may stall momentarily duing training in the first two epoches, but that's still better than the training getting killed.

 #### Model Types